-AI in project management: is your data AI-ready?Global business value derived from artificial intelligence (AI) is projected to total $1.2 trillion in 2018, an increase of 70 percent from 2017, according to Gartner, Inc. AI-derived business value is forecast to reach $3.9 trillion in 2022.
+AI in project management: is your data AI-ready?According to Gartner, Inc. AI-derived business value is forecast to reach $3.9 trillion in 2022.

 With this in mind, this article discusses why getting a grip on your data is such an important part of your organisations AI roadmap, and explores the question is your data AI-ready?